Project Auth Tokens

 Permission Required: You must be a project owner or have developer permissions to create Project Auth Tokens.

-Step 1: Navigate to Project Settings
+Step 1: Navigate to Auth Tokens

 - Go to your project dashboard

-- Click Settings in the sidebar
+- Click Settings → Integrations in the sidebar

 Step 2: Create a New Token